Updated on 18 May 2015.

 The FCA register is a comprehensive database holding details of every financial company who are registered and regulated by the FCA.

 Therefore if you are dealing with a company who aren't on the FCA register, you should avoid them.
 You can search for a company on the FCA register by entering their name and/or postcode.

 Another good resource is the UK government's Companies House website, which you can use to perform a search of all 2 million+ limited companies trading or once registered in the UK.

 Obviously if you are dealing with an online company their website will be your first port of call.
 Otherwise, if you are dealing with an offline company seeking out their website is a good way to find out more about them.

 Look for specific things on the company website that may give away whether or not they are truly legitimate.
 If you notice poor English used frequently on a website that is purporting to be trading as a UK company, this may be a clue that the company is in fact based overseas where English isn't the first language - which should raise your suspicions if you were under the impression you were purchasing something from a UK-based company.

-What’s more if you are going to purchase something online, always check the company’s refund and exchange policy so you know that there are steps you can take if the goods don’t materialise.
+What's more if you are going to purchase something online, always check the company's refund and exchange policy so you know there are steps you can take if the goods don't materialise.

 Finally, before you even consider entering your payment details it's vital that you check for 'https://' at the start of the url and that a padlock or key symbol is displaying on your browser.
-It's also a good idea to pay with a credit card (although make sure you pay it off at your next statement date) so that if a company aren't legitimate they aren't able to clear out your bank account.
+It's also a good idea to pay with a credit card (although make sure you pay it off at your next statement date) so that if a company isn't legitimate they aren't able to clear out your bank account.

 Finally, one of the best pieces of advice is to simply go with your gut feeling about a company.
 If you have any suspicions or you are uncomfortable dealing with the company, walk away and take your business elsewhere - it's better to be safe than sorry.